thexmanxyz/Floating-ToTop-Button/README.md

 * [jQuery](https://jquery.com/)

 ## Credits
-This project uses SVG icons from [leungwensen/svg-icon](https://github.com/leungwensen/svg-icon) thanks to the author / owner for providing.
+This project uses SVG icons from [leungwensen/svg-icon](https://github.com/leungwensen/svg-icon).
+Many thanks to the author / owner for providing this great collection.

 ## by [thex](https://github.com/thexmanxyz)
 Copyright (c) 2018, free to use in personal and commercial software as per the [license](/LICENSE.md).